 Today, career change is not only a necessity for many employees but also a step that is now entirely feasible.
 It is not just the abundance of information on the internet, although one should now be extremely careful with the validity and authority of the sources.
 The certifications and seminars offered online have multiplied due to the pandemic and are accessible and accessible to many more so that they can develop skills.
 Many professions offer even more opportunities, especially through the use of the internet, employing more and more employees.

 For example, the voice actor profession that has existed for many years has taken advantage of this spread and development of the internet, offering hundreds of jobs to young and talented professionals.
-These young professionals are now gaining experience through their involvement in this creative profession through reputable agencies such as Voquent, which has a massive group of talented voices from all over the world.
+These young professionals are now gaining experience through their involvement in this creative profession through reputable agencies such as Voicebooking or Voquent, which has a massive group of talented voices from all over the world.

 - Click to share on Tumblr (Opens in new window)